mustafayaya/Reactor-Developer-Console/README.md

 So I was working for my souls-like game and I came up with this tool.
 I thought sharing with community would be useful.
 Thus I made simple revisions and I added useful commands that I needed when I was debugging & developing a product.

+# Implementing to your project
+1-[Download the latest version](https://github.com/mustafayaya/Unity-Developer-Console/releases) and import to your project.
+2-Drag the "Developer Console" prefab to your scene.

+Defaultly `F4` is gonna open the console.

 # Features
 - Lean and resizeable user interface
 - Powerful built-in commands